 - Demonstrate excellence in leadership and/or community service.

 - Not be in receipt of another scholarship.

 - Have enrolled in, or received an offer of admission to Semester 1 following the award year, into one of the following full-time courses at the University of Notre Dame’s Fremantle Campus.
-Where the applicant is awaiting an offer of admission, please provide proof of application with one of the following courses as the first preference.
-(In the event where the successful applicant is subsequently enrolled in a different course or University, the Scholarship may be withdrawn.)
+Where the applicant is yet to make an application or is awaiting an offer of admission, the applicant would need to nominate one of the following courses as the first preference.
+Please provide proof of application and proof of enrolment as soon as they are available.
+(In the event where the successful applicant is subsequently enrolled in an ineligible course or a different University, the Scholarship may be withdrawn.)